HarvardMapCollection/DIY-metadata/README.md

 - Document your data creation and editing process early and often.
 It is much easier to write down what you do as you're doing it than to try to remember afterwards.
 - Write your documentation in open formats, such as .txt.
 Avoid proprietary formats such as Microsoft Word files to extend the longevity and accessibility of your work.
-- Incomplete context is *always* better than no context.
-If you don't know the answers to everything included in this template, just try to populate as much as you can.
 - Share!
 Upload your data resources, codebooks, scripts, and documentation to Github, Dataverse, or OSF if immediate ingest into a geo-portal is not an option.
 Link to these well-contextualized data materials from any digital project making use of the data.

+## Completeness
+Incomplete context is *always* better than no context.
+If you don't know the answers to everything included in this template, try to populate as much as you can.

 ## Documentation elements